dzourn/py-dtmf-encoder-decoder-bandpass/README.md

 **NOTE**: you have to know how many numbers are encoded or there will be an error/mistake.

 ## TODO
--clean up code, organize in functions, more comments -fix number of characters
+- clean up code, organize in functions, more comments
+- fix number of characters